You are listening to the Sean Hannity radio show podcast.

 How's that for thwarting the law?

-I wonder if he's gonna pardon Hillary.
+I wonder if he's going to pardon Hillary.

-This hundred days is gonna be unbelievable.
+This hundred days is going to be unbelievable.

 It's an ambitious plan.